KilluaUwU/Support-Manual/README.md

 1. Ask for screenshots of task manager and System tab from launcher
 2. Virtualization disabled - ask to turn it on from BIOS (Intel Virtualization Technology(VMX)/VT-x/VT-d for intel cpu, SVM mode/AMD-V for amd cpu)
 3. Ask to fix issues if launcher is not all green
+4. Antiviruses should be deleted, Anticheats - closed

 ## BSOD other uni games